-- 1. Completion, with a cumulative B- average, of six of the following courses, composed of:
+- 1. Completion, with a B- average, of six of the following courses, comprised of: a.
+At least two of:

-- a.
+- i.
 Administrative Law

-- b.
-At least one of the following courses:

-- i.
-Legislation

 - ii.
+Criminal Procedure

+- ii.
 State Constitutional Law (offered occasionally)

 - iii.
 State and Local Government (offered every other year)

-- c.
+- b.
 Any of the following elective courses:

 - i.
 American Criminal Law and Restorative Justice

 - ii.
 American Indian Law

 - iii.
 Environmental Law

 - iv.
-Estate and Gift Tax Law
+Estate and Gift Taxation

 - v.
-Federal Criminal Law (offered occasionally)

-- vi.
-Federal Jurisdiction (offered occasionally)

-- vii.
-Immigration Law

-- viii.
-Income Tax Law

-- ix.
-Securities Regulation (offered every other year)

-- x.
-Any course listed under (b) above that is not used to satisfy requirement (b).
+Federal Criminal Law (offered occasionally) - vi.
+Federal Jurisdiction (offered occasionally) - vii.
+Immigration Law - viii.
+Income Taxation - ix.
+Securities Regulation (offered occasionally) - x.
+Any course listed under (a) above that is not used to satisfy requirement (a). - xi.
+Any other elective course with significant public law content approved by the program director, including elective courses previously listed for this certificate but no longer offered.

-- xi.
-Any other elective course with significant public law content approved by the program director, including elective courses previously listed for this certificate but no longer offered. - 2.
-Completion, to the satisfaction of a full-time law faculty sponsor, of a publishable paper (seminar, directed research, or law review note, but not a supervised paper) on a public law topic approved by the program director (the paper may also be used to satisfy the upper-class writing requirement). - 3.
-Completion of one of the following: - a.
-A Government Practice Externship or a Judicial Externship, to the satisfaction of the Director of Externship Programs; - b.
-A second paper (seminar, directed research, law review note, or a supervised paper) on a public law topic approved by the program director, to the satisfaction of a full-time law faculty sponsor; or - c.
+2. Completion, to the satisfaction of a full-time law faculty sponsor, a publishable paper (seminar, directed research, law review note, or a supervised paper) on a public law topic approved by the program director (the paper may also be used to satisfy the upper-class writing requirement).

+3. Completion of one of the following:

+a.
+A Government Practice Externship or a Judicial Externship, to the satisfaction of the Director of Externship Programs; or b.
+A second paper (seminar, directed research, law review note, or a supervised paper) on a public law topic approved by the program director, to the satisfaction of a full-time law faculty sponsor; or c.
 A brief (for a moot court team approved for academic credit) on a public law topic approved by the program director, to the satisfaction of a full-time law faculty sponsor.